New-Frontier-Craft/New-Frontier-Craft/README.md

 - Run `setup_NFC.bat`

 ## Setup Part 3 - Eclipse ##
-- Open Eclipse 2020-06 (Or any earlier version with JDK 8 support)
+- Open Eclipse 2020-06 (Or any other version with JDK 8 support)
 - Copy the path to the Eclipse folder in your MCP directory to the "Workspace" text box in the middle of the window, or click the `Browse...` button and navigate to the said folder.
 The end of the text in the Workspace text box should read `mcp43\eclipse`

 #### Legacy Workspaces ####